How SaaS Is Changing the Web Design Industry

-Many basic SaaS web builder platforms — like Wix and Squarespace — are primarily targeted toward those with no design or coding experience at all.
+Many basic SaaS web builder platforms — like Wix and Shopify — are primarily targeted toward those with no design or coding experience at all.
 Other services — like Webydo, Webflow and Adobe Dreamweaver — are made for designers who don’t have significant coding experience or don’t want to spend their time doing it.
 These platforms are intended to help create a prototype web design without needing to partner with a web developer.

 They also speed up the traditional web design workflow, which is fairly tedious and repetitive.